oricis/Caliopen/src/frontend/web_application/README.md

 # Caliopen frontend

+**Important note:**

+Please refer to global documentation on [readthedocs](http://caliopen.readthedocs.io/en/latest/) the following documentation wil not be maintained anymore.
+Some informations are still useful.

 This subtree is meant for building and serving CaliOpen frontend.

 * serving html, js and static files